Job Interview Techniques to Help You Get Hired

 Rehearse with a friend

 Ask a friend or family member to do a mock interview with you so you can see if there are any areas you need to work on.
+Have them include both common and uncommon interview questions, examples including:

-Obviously, you’ll automatically feel more relaxed with someone you know, but it’s still a good technique to give you some practice and settle your nerves.
+Of course, you’ll automatically feel more relaxed with someone you know, but it’s still a good technique to give you some practice and settle your nerves.

-If you’re a current or recent student of a university or college, it might be worth your while chatting to their careers guidance staff as they may be able to arrange a mock interview with an expert career advisor for you.
+If you’re a current or recent student of a university or college, it might even be worth your while chatting to their careers guidance staff as they may be able to arrange a mock interview with an expert career advisor for you.

 Plan your journey well in advance